domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Data is gold! --TBD hedge fund

-Don't force it. --James Pietragallo, Small Town Murder podcast, Ep.
-160
+Don't force it. --James Pietragallo, American Comedian (in Small Town Murder podcast Ep.
+160)

-You're gifted with the talent that brings people to you. --Jimmie Whisman, Small Town Murder podcast, Ep.
-179
+You're gifted with the talent that brings people to you. --Jimmie Whisman, American Comedian (in Small Town Murder podcast Ep.
+179)

-Looking back is narcissism; looking forward is fantasy. --S.M.'s colleague & friend (personal conversation)
+Looking back is narcissism; looking forward is fantasy. --S.M.'s Colleague & Friend (personal conversation)

 Wrap the leader around the tippet.
 Four, five, six times.
 Tuck the end between the lines.
 Tighten.
 And...trim. --Will Graham character in Hannibal (TV series), S2:E4, Takiawase

 Focus on the horizon, and rock with the sea. --Source TBD (on how to avoid seasickness)

-Jealousy's a motherf\*cker, you weak jealous motherf\*ckers! --The Notorious B.I.G., American Rapper, in My Downfall (song), in Life After Death (album)
+Jealousy's a motherf\*cker, you weak jealous motherf\*ckers! --The Notorious B.I.G., American Rapper (in My Downfall song, which is in Life After Death album)

 Daughter, Son: God gave you a mouth.
-Learn how to use it. --Source TBD, quoted in TBD Small Town Murder podcast
+Learn how to use it. --Source TBD (quoted in TBD Small Town Murder podcast)

-Liberté, égalité, fraternité. --Maximilien Robespierre, French lawyer (highly influential figure of the French Revolution)
+Liberté, égalité, fraternité. --Maximilien Robespierre, French Lawyer (highly influential figure of the French Revolution)

 If it ain't baroque, don't fix it. --Ms. Bach (my former music teacher)

 There's no such thing as a synonym.
 No two words are exact synonyms.
 No two words are the same. --S.M. (personal conversation)

-If you love something, give it away. --Conor Oberst, American singer-songwriter, lead singer of rock band "Bright Eyes"
+If you love something, give it away. --Conor Oberst, American Singer-songwriter (& lead singer of rock band "Bright Eyes")

-I'm happy just because I found out I'm really no one. --Conor Oberst, American singer-songwriter, lead singer of rock band "Bright Eyes"
+I'm happy just because I found out I'm really no one. --Conor Oberst, American Singer-songwriter (& lead singer of rock band "Bright Eyes")

-Freedom fighters don't always win, but they're always right. --Molly Ivins, American columnist
+Freedom fighters don't always win, but they're always right. --Molly Ivins, American Columnist

-Sometimes we need stories more than we need food. --Barry Lopez, American author
+Sometimes we need stories more than we need food. --Barry Lopez, American Author

-Look to the helpers. --Mother of Fred Rogers, American television host
+Look to the helpers. --Mother of Fred Rogers, American Television TV Host

 Typing is no substitute for thinking.
 (My version: Trying is no substitute for thinking.) --Original BASIC manual

 Sit down & don't touch sh!t.
 The master of the house will be with you shortly.
-He's vacuuming. --Anthony Mason, American basketball player
+He's vacuuming. --Anthony Mason, American Basketball Player

-You can't be funny at the beach. --Jerry Seinfeld via James Pietragallo, both American comedians
+You can't be funny at the beach. --Jerry Seinfeld via James Pietragallo, both American Comedians

 The best way to control the opposition is to lead it ourselves. --Vladimir Lenin, Former Premier of the Soviet Union

-We do for today what we can't do for forever. --Mother of Mitchell S. Jackson, American writer
+We do for today what we can't do for forever. --Mother of Mitchell S. Jackson, American Writer

 A manager sets objectives - A manager organizes - A manager motivates and communicates - A manager, by establishing yardsticks, measures - A manager develops people.
 (Paraphrased: You can't manage what you can't measure.) --Peter Drucker, Austrian Consultant (in The Practice of Management, 1954, p.
 344)